Google Index Checker Ensure Your Pages Are Indexed by Google

 - Optimize for SEO (Search Engine Optimization)

-- On-Page SEO: Ensure that your title tags, meta descriptions, and headings (H1, H2, etc.) contain relevant keywords.
+- On-Page SEO: Ensure that your title tags, meta descriptions, and headings (H1, H2, etc.) contain relevant keywords to improve visibility on the google search engine.
 Use clear, descriptive URLs, and optimize images with alt tags.

 - Off-Page SEO: Build quality backlinks from reputable websites.
 These links signal to Google that your site is trustworthy and authoritative.